 Transitioning from Class to Class: If it becomes necessary during the year to move a child up to the next class, the center will strive to make as smooth a transition as possible.
-The child will transition slowly over the course of a few days, and parents will be informed.
+The child will transition slowly over the course of a few days, and parents will be informed in person and in writing with a minimum of three weeks..
 Once a year, during the month of August, there will be a center-wide transition.
 Each child will move up to the next classroom.